Rotorsoft/firebase-event-store/README.md

 So far the results have been positive.
 The store supports multiple tenants as well as multiple event streams within each tenant.
 Notice that this is just a seed (not to be interpreted as a framework!), and there is a lot of room for improvement.
 I would like to see Firebase integrating a serverless Pub/Sub messaging solution in their ecosystem.
 This will facilitate a refactoring of the in-memory Bus to make it more scalable.
 I would also like to revisit the Query Side and explore different types of projection models...
 In the meantime, I will be deploying more apps.

+[Sat Jan 5 2019] - Released code implementing a Kafka like pub/sub messaging mechanism where consumers can subscribe to the bus at any time and wait for events to be pushed by stream readers.
+After events are handled succesfully, the reading position (cursor) of each consumer (event handler) is stored with the stream to avoid resending events.
+Event handlers must be idempotent though, since there is always a chance of events being pushed more than once.

 #### Figure 1.
 CQRS - Command Query Resposibility Segregation Reference Architecture
 ![Figure 1](/assets/CQRSArchitecture.PNG)